Sane C++ Libraries

 static constexpr int Apple = 144;

-static constexpr int Default = sizeof(void*);
+static constexpr int Linux = sizeof(void*);

 static constexpr size_t Alignment = alignof(void*);